At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 - the development must meet all the conditions of approval

-- all rates (including unpaid rates) and infrastructure charges must be paid.
+- all rates (including newly levied rates), infrastructure charges and any legal fees owing to Council’s solicitors must be paid.

 Step 1 – Preliminary plan sealing request